funkybob/django-rated/docs/settings.rst

 RATED_DEFAULT_TIMEOUT
 ---------------------

-Default: 60 * 60  (1 hour)
+Default: 60 * 60

-Duration over wich requests are counted.
+Duration (in seconds) over wich requests are counted.
 Any request older than this is not counted toward rate limiting.

 RATED_DEFAULT_LIMIT
 -------------------